zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup/setup-gb.md

 You have been assigned your own OCI compartment for running this workshop.
 The name of the compartment is shown on the Launch page.

-1. Copy the compartment name (not OCID) from the workshop reservation page
+1. Copy the compartment name (not OCID) from the workshop reservation page.

 ![](images/copy-comp-name.png " ")

-2. Select the hamburger menu from the top left corner of the OCI Console and navigate to the Compute --> Compute --> Instances page
+2. Select the hamburger menu from the top left corner of the OCI Console and navigate to the Compute --> Compute --> Instances page.

 ![](images/select-compute-instances.png " ")

-3. Search for compartment using the compartment name from step#1 in the "Compartment" field under "List Scope"
+3. Search for compartment using the compartment name from step#1 in the "Compartment" field under "List Scope".

 ![](images/enter-comp-name.png " ")

-4. Select the compartment name from the drop down list
+4. Select your compartment name from the drop down list.

 ![](images/select-comp-name.png " ")